 Anuket is the first Egyptian Goddess of the Nile River.
 She is depicted as having the head of a gazelle or a headdress of feathers.

 Anuket is celebrated during the Nile River’s annual flood.
 People throw coins, gold, and jewelry into the river in thanks to this Goddess, and other’s who tended the life-giving river.
 Anuket is known as the giver of life, her name translates to “to embrace”.

 As a water Goddess, Anuket can help us achieve prosperity, fertility, and balance.
 Celebrate and honor Anuket by tossing coins into rivers.

 Sekhmet is the Egyptian Goddess of War and Healing.
 She is depicted with the head of a lion who wears a solar disc.

 She’s also known for her healing energies and overcoming disease.
-She can cleanse the world of evil and pollutions, she was often called upon by her followers for healing of these things.
+She can cleanse the world of evil and pollution, she was often called upon by her followers to heal these things.

 Artwork by Amelia Leonards